 The Suffolk Legislature balked Tuesday at providing the cash to shut down two East End trailers housing homeless sex offenders by Feb.
 11.

 The legislature voted 15-3 to table a measure to allow Social Services to increase its long-stressed petty cash fund from $8,500 to $25,000.
-About $15,000 of that amount, officials said, is needed short term to move to a $90-a-night debit card voucher system through which offenders find their own shelter.
+About $15,000 of that amount, officials said, is needed short term to move to a $90-a-night debit card voucher system where offenders find their own shelter.

 But it became the flash point of an hourlong debate over placement of homeless sex offenders that split lawmakers largely along geographic lines.